Low-resolution spectroscopic characterisation of five poorly known Galactic stellar clusters: Chemodynamical analysis

-The atmospheric parameters used to generate the synthetic spectra have been derived as follows, and listed in Table \ref{tab:obs_stars}: \begin{itemize} \item Metallicity ([Fe/H]).
-We adopted literature metallicity estimates from isochrone fitting for Pfleiderer 2 \citep[$\feh = 0.0$ dex,][]{ortolani2009}, and RLGC2 \citep[$\feh = -2.1$ dex,][]{ryu2018}.
-For Koposov 1, Koposov 2, and Mu\~noz 1, we adopted $\feh = -0.9$ dex, $\feh = -2.9$ dex, and $\feh = -1.4$ dex, respectively, as previously derived from Keck/DEIMOS spectra \citep{munoz2012,cerny26,geha2026}. \item Effective temperature ($T_{\mathrm{eff}}$).
-We relied on colour - $T_{\mathrm{eff}}$ relations from \citet{mucciarelli21} to derive the effective temperatures using the \textit{Gaia} $(BP - RP)$ colour.
-Since the adopted colour - $T_{\mathrm{eff}}$ relation depends on the metallicity of the star \citep{mucciarelli21}, the [Fe/H] listed above were initially assumed to estimate first-order temperature, which were subsequently refined using the spectroscopic metallicities obtained in this work (see Section \ref{sec:chemical_abu}). \item Surface gravity (log $g$).
-We estimated the log $g$ starting from the Stefan-Boltzmann relation, adopting the $T_{\mathrm{eff}}$ obtained photometrically, and assuming a stellar mass of $M_{\star} = 0.8\; M_{\odot}$, which is representative for evolved stars in old GCs. \end{itemize}
+The atmospheric parameters used to generate the synthetic spectra were derived as follows and are listed in Table \ref{tab:obs_stars}: \begin{itemize} \item Metallicity ([Fe/H]): We adopted literature metallicity estimates from isochrone fitting for Pfleiderer 2 \citep[$\feh = 0.0$ dex,][]{ortolani2009} and RLGC2 \citep[$\feh = -2.1$ dex,][]{ryu2018}.
+For Koposov 1, Koposov 2, and Mu\~noz 1, we adopted $\feh = -0.9$ dex, $\feh = -2.9$ dex, and $\feh = -1.4$ dex, respectively, as previously derived from spectra obtained with the DEep Imaging Multi-Object Spectrograph (DEIMOS) at Keck \citep{munoz2012,cerny26,geha2026}. \item Effective temperature ($T_{\mathrm{eff}}$): We relied on colour - $T_{\mathrm{eff}}$ relations from \citet{mucciarelli21} to derive the effective temperatures using the \textit{Gaia} $(BP - RP)$ colour \citep{GaiaDR3}.
+Since the adopted colour - $T_{\mathrm{eff}}$ relation depends on the metallicity of the star \citep{mucciarelli21}, the [Fe/H] listed above were initially assumed to estimate first-order temperature, which were subsequently refined using the spectroscopic metallicities obtained in this work (see Section \ref{sec:chemical_abu}). \item Surface gravity (log $g$): We estimated the log $g$ starting from the Stefan-Boltzmann relation; we adopted the $T_{\mathrm{eff}}$ obtained photometrically and assumed a stellar mass of $M_{\star} = 0.8\; M_{\odot}$, which is representative for evolved stars in old GCs, as indicated by theoretical stellar evolution models \citep{hidalgo2018,pietrinferni2021}. \end{itemize}